JWH709/Buffoon-Builder/Notes/NOTES.md

 - Moved the buttons that let you change the building list you're on to the building list component.
 Also styled both buttons.
+- Styled both buttons that switch between info and building space.
+Adjust the layout of JokerInfo to make the switch less awkward on mobile.